talk2viren/umermansoor.github.io/_posts/2019-04-12-what-are-containers-a-simple-guide-to-containerization-and-how-docker-works.md

 ### What is a Container?

 Containers provide a way to install and run your applications in **isolated environments** on a machine.
 Applications running inside a container are limited to resources (CPU, memory, disk, process space, users, networking, volumes) allocated for that container.
-Their visibility is limited container's resources and can't conflict with other containers.
+Their visibility is limited container's resources and doesn't conflict with other containers.
 You can think of containers as isolated sandboxes on a single machine for applications to run in.

 This might sound familiar.
 The concept is similar to **virtual machines**.
 But there's a a key difference: containers use a very different, light-weight technique to achieve resource isolation.
 The technique used by containers exploits features of the underlying **Linux kernel** as opposed to **[hypervisor](https://en.wikipedia.org/wiki/Hypervisor)** based approach taken by virtual machines.
 In other words, containers call Linux commands to allocate and isolate a set of resources and then runs your application in this space.
 Let's take a quick look at two such features: